PotHix/pothix.github.com/content/places/travelwithoutkids.md

 ## Gear

-I'm an adept of the [onebag](https://reddit.com/r/onebag)  ravel, so I mostly use only one backpack to travel.
+I'm an adept of the [onebag](https://reddit.com/r/onebag)  travel, so I mostly use only one backpack to travel.

 As I'm writing this post, the Minaal travel and the PeakDesign Travel are our